Advent means “to come to.”

 A fun way to keep kids involved is to take your children out on a nature hunt to gather the holly, berries, evergreen, and pinecones to decorate the Advent Wreath.
 Explain to them the Christian symbolism of each item and then let them arrange the items on your wreath.
 Please keep in mind that the items may become flammable as they dry out.
 Before using your collected items you can soak them in water or find a craft spray that is fire resistant.
 Also be aware that many of the berries found on plants this time of year are poisonous for children and pets, so please use caution (or pick out silk decorations from your favorite craft store).

 Another great way to get your kids involved is an Advent Calendar.
 Most calendars feature a bright and colorful nativity scene at the Bethlehem stable and includes 24 windows.
 Each window opens to reveal a passage from the Bible that tells the inspiring nativity story.
-Also, some contain a surprise…a little piece of chocolate candy!
+Also, some contain a surprise of little piece of chocolate candy.
 Children can prepare for Christmas by opening a window each day during Advent.

 Another idea comes from Eileen W. a customer from Virginia.
 Eileen shared this Advent family tradition: